reeswag/notes/fundamentals/git.md

-git checkout like # switches to the branch 'like' git checkout master git merge like # merges the branched changes to the master branch
+git checkout like # switches to the branch 'like' git checkout master git merge like # merges the branched changes to the master branch git branch -d like # deletes the branch
 ```